aleksigron/kokko/README.md

 - Asset files are JSON or YAML for readability and mergeability
   - Scenes
   - Materials
-  - Shaders
 - Mesh files are using a custom binary format
-- Textures are processed to a runtime-friendly format with KTX

 ### Debugging
 - Logging